ilo161/robodrivers/README.md

     * Ability to transfer car to other user via "sale"
     * Introduce EarthQuake to add "accident" to vehicle
     * Introduce Weather to affect rate of accident (Rain, snow...)
+    * Organize seeds.js for other users wanting to fork/pull this project

 ### HomePage